marcopaglio/BookingApp/README.md

 ### Build from Command Line

 You can build the BookingApp project from the command line with Maven or Maven Wrapper.
-In the next [Build commands](#build-commands) section, replace the placeholder `<MVN>` with the right script command, depending on what you choose:
+In next [build commands](#build-commands) replace the placeholder `<MVN>` with the right script command, depending on what you choose:

-- with Maven, use `mvn`.
+- with Maven use `mvn`.
-- with Maven Wrapper, use `./mvnw` if you are using **Unix systems** (e.g: Linux, MacOS, etc.), or `mvnw.cmd` if you are using **Windows** as OS of your machine.
+- with Maven Wrapper use `./mvnw` for **Unix systems** (e.g: Linux, MacOS, etc.), or `mvnw.cmd` for **Windows**.

 > :information_source: **InfoPoint**: Maven Wrapper is very useful for users that don’t want to install Maven at all.
 For this reason building with Maven Wrapper is recommended.
-If you prefer using Maven directly, make sure to install Maven yourself, and preferably with the same version used for the BookingApp project, otherwise build might fails.
+If you prefer using Maven directly, make sure to install Maven yourself, and preferably with the same version used for the BookingApp project, that is 3.8.6, otherwise build might fails.

 #### Build commands